tonyhu-x/exp/grad/mcgill-ling.typ

 #set text(size: 12pt)

-My curiosity about language was ignited when I took my first French class, after moving to Canada for high school.
-Since then, studying linguistics has been like a treasure hunt, making me discover bits and pieces of hidden knowledge about languages I thought I knew so well and languages I had no idea existed.
-Now, after dedicating four and a half years of my undergrad to studying linguistics along with my other passion, computer science, I have made the decision to pursue a graduate degree in linguistics and contribute my own share to the field.

 As a student, I am never satisfied with just knowing lecture materials.
 I knew early on that the best way to keep up with cutting-edge research is to be part of it.
-As a result, besides completing a Specialist program in linguistics, I have also undertaken many research opportunities in my undergraduate years.
+As a result, besides completing the coursework for an undergraduate degree in linguistics and computer science at the University of Toronto, I have also undertaken many research opportunities at the same time.

 My first research position was working with Professor Suzi Lima to investigate various syntactic and semantic properties of two African languages spoken in Toronto, Tshiluba and Kirundi.